turingschool/backend-curriculum-site/other_resources/ideabox/ideabox.md

 end
 ```

-Now go to [localhost:4567](http://localhost:4567) and fill in a new idea.
+Now go to your web app and fill in a new idea.
 Click submit, and the page shows you the following.

 ```plain
 {"idea_title"=>"story", "idea_description"=>"a princess steals a spaceship"}